x1nchen/portainer-cli/README.md

-  config      config to get/set configuration help        Help about any command login       login to get the auth token version     Print the version of portainer
+  config      config to get/set configuration help        Help about any command login       login to get the auth token search      search container with fuzzy name sync        sync data from portainer instance to local version     Print the version of portainer

 Flags: